 Teaching your dog tricks is fun for you and for your dog.
 During Trick class you will learn how to teach your dog tricks using positive reinforcement.
 Not only will your dog learn some tricks, but trick training will help your dog become a dog that loves to learn and you will learn how to teach your dog more tricks.
 Tricks training provides mental stimulation for your dog and strengthens the bond between you.

 Several times a year OTCPBC offers tricks classes.
 Please watch this site for more information about upcoming Tricks classes and Tricks Tests.

-Want to impress all of your friends with fun and entertaining tricks your dog can perform?
+Description: Want to impress all of your friends with fun and entertaining tricks your dog can perform?
 This class is a fun way to build a bond with your dog without the formality of obedience training.
 You will learn the techniques to teach your dog multiple tricks including: sit pretty, roll over, shake hands, play dead, weave, figure 8, twirl, pirouette, scoot back, crawl, walk on their hind legs, walk on your toes and retrieve a tissue from a box and then put it in a waste basket after you have given them the “used” tissue.

 Prereqisites: Dog must be at least 12 months of age and have documented proof of completion of a Basic Obedience class.
 Dogs must know the sit and stay commands.
 Bonus if your dog knows how to retrieve.

 What to Bring: A VERY hungry dog and high-value treats.
 Wear clothes and shoes you can get down on the floor in.
 The last 2 weeks of class you will need a box of tissues and a size-appropriate waste basket.
 Suggest Dollar Store tissues as you will go through A LOT when training this trick.

 Starts: Monday, 11/12/18 @7:15 PM